 Pioche ( pronounced – pee-oach) is located 180 miles northeast of Las Vegas.
 Hanging on the side of a mountain in Nevada’s high desert, our town enjoys old-west charm, mild summertime temperatures, fine trout fishing, hunting, and some of Nevada’s most scenic state parks.

 Pioche is an old town by western standards, with many of the buildings predating the turn of the 19th century.
 We are far enough from the beaten track to escape the blatant commercialism that has plagued many tourist towns, but yet we have enough facilities to handle the modest summer crowds.
 Some of the many colorful and historical sites to see are Boot Hill, The Million-Dollar Courthouse, the Thompson Opera House, and the Pioche Town Museum.
 These are all must -stops for visitors interested in the town’s past.
 Pioche also has a 9 hole golf course and a beautiful town park.
 Pioche is home to the Lincoln County Court House, and the nearby public park features a picnic area, recreational facilities, and a swimming pool.

 So come on by and see us—visitors always feel at home in Pioche!

 ~ Pioche Picture Show ~

 Kick off your boots and watch our good ‘ol Pioche moving pictures.
-They tell stories of everything there is to do and see in and around our historic Old West mining town.
+They tell stories of everything there is to see and do in and around our historic Old West mining town.
 If you have time for a few more, visit our YouTube channel!